Bamistand/IOT_Frontend_Project/README.md

 * Clone the project's repository to your local machine.
 * Move the contents of the frontend folder to your web server's document root.
-* Create a new MySQL database and import the IOT_Project.sql file provided here https://github.com/cinapr/RetrofitOldAppliances to create the necessary tables.
+* Create a new MySQL database and import the IOT_Project.sql file to create the necessary tables.
 * Update the config.php file with your MySQL database credentials.
 * Launch your web browser and run admin.html for admin and user.html for user.